 In common with many towns in this region of northern Germany, most of Lüneburg's buildings are constructed from red bricks; a fact we couldn’t really miss as our guide led us through the towns’ winding streets.
 I mentioned the salt trade earlier, and a result of the increasing quantities of salt being mined, was the ground beginning to sink by up to several metres, in certain parts of the town, notably the so-called Senkungsgebiet or "subsidence area".

-We had a couple of hours in the town, which was fine for the tour, but it didn’t leave much in the way of time for beer drinking.
+This became an increasing problem after 1830, when improved technical equipment led to even more extraction, resulting in houses and even one of the local churches, in losing their stability and having to be demolished.
+Because of this subsidence, and because salt mining was increasingly unprofitable, the salt-works finally closed in 1980 We had a couple of hours in the town, which was fine for the tour, but it didn’t leave much in the way of time for beer drinking.
 This was a shame, as not only did I identify a nice-looking pub, but it was also a rather hot day, and after walking the streets of Lȕneburg, I had developed a king-sized thirst.
 I asked the tour guide about local beer, and he said there was a brand called Lüneburg Pilsner, which he suspected was owned by Holsten Brewery of Hamburg.
 Subsequent research reveals this was indeed the case, and despite beers such as Lüneburger Kronen-Pilsener and Moravia Pilsener being well known in North Germany, production of them had been moved to Holsten.

 Apart from the time factor, there were two other issues that prevented me from calling in for a swift beer, the first being the well-known problem associated with German pubs and bars.
 This is the age-old problem of waiting for the waiter to bring your bill, when you now you have a bus to catch.
 The other was the inevitable effect that even just one pint of beer has on one’s bladder, and as the second part of the excursion included a coach tour of Hamburg city centre, it would be some time before being able to empty it.

+There was a toilet on board the coach, but from past experience I know such places are cramped and akin to those found on an aircraft.
+Coupled with the movement of the coach, then unless one’s aim is good, there’s a good chance some will end up on the floor.
+This brings back memories of a return coach trip I made, almost 40 years ago to what was then Czechoslovakia, Common sense prevailed, and apart from the rather nice “coffee to go,” purchased in the market, and consumed whilst waiting the arrival of the coach, I ended up going thirsty.
+The drive-by tour of Hamburg was worthwhile though, as it filled in quite a few gaps in my knowledge of the city.
+The coach returned us to the cruise terminal, where I was somewhat surprised by the number of new passengers waiting to board.
 I was back on the Queen Mary 2 in time to join Eileen for a spot of lunch.
 She said how nice and quiet the ship had been that morning, not knowing there were several hundred German passengers queuing up to board down in the terminal – a fact that our tour guide had teased us about, as we disembarked for the coach.
 All joking aside, he said that the Queen Mary 2 was held in particular affection by the people of Hamburg, and they had lined the quayside and banks of the Elbe river, in their thousands when the ship made her maiden voyage to the city.

-One final point is I kept getting neburg muddled up with the much larger city of Lȕbeck, another historic Hanseatic city, and one there was an excursion to on our outward stop-over in Hamburg.
+One final point is I kept getting Lȕneburg muddled up with the much larger city of Lȕbeck, another historic Hanseatic city, and one there was an excursion to on our outward stop-over in Hamburg.
 Lȕbeck though, is renowned for its marzipan, rather than its salt, but as I have never been a fan of the former, I wasn’t too concerned about missing it.
 The local Brauberger zu Lȕbeck would have been worth trying, though!

 No comments: